townie/fredrikaverpil.github.io/about.md

 - Rouge syntax highlighter
 - Google Analytics
 - Comments (option to use Google+, Disqus or Livefyre)
+- Switch to https if accessing site through http

 The source code for this blog is available [here]({{ site.author.github_repo }}).